Atlasias/boot-admin-nonSecure/README.md

 # boot-admin-nonSecure
-maven based spring boot admin client using none spring security
+an example of maven based spring boot admin client using none spring security